-Parent Governor, Improvement Committee and Community Engagement - Mrs Sharon Mramba From time to time Governors will ask to meet groups of Pupil Premium Governor - Arthur Hollis Governors the chance to find out for themselves how children are progressing and what they feel about their learning and the school.
+Parent Governor, Improvement Committee and Community Engagement - Mrs Sharon Mramba children.
+This gives Governors the chance to find out for themselves how children are progressing and what they feel about their learning and the school.
 The Governors feel this contact with the purpose of the school is important.

 The aim of the Governing Body is to have a school that provides an education that is above the national average within a Christian ethos

+Complaints Procedure

-Complaints Procedure If you want to make a complaint about anything to do with our school or your child's education the first thing you need to do is talk to your child's class teacher or phase leader.
+If you want to make a complaint about anything to do with our school or your child's education the first thing you need to do is talk to your child's class teacher or phase leader.
 Most parents find that if an issue arises this first step will resolve the matter quickly.
 However, if you are still concerned and want to take the matter further please make an appointment to see the Deputy Head Teacher and then the Head Teacher.

 If after discussion with the Head Teacher the matter is still not sorted to your satisfaction you have the right to make a formal complaint.

 The school office will be able to provide you with a copy of the Complaints Procedure and the name of the Clerk to the Governors.

-Level 1 - Class Teacher Unresolved Level 2 - Deputy Head Teacher rederier Unresolved Level 3 - Head Teacher - support can be offered by one Governor.
-Can request information or support from a Childrens services representitive Unresolved Loyal 4 Formal Complaint Letter to Head Toocher Level 4 - Formal Complaint.
-Letter to Head Teacher Unresolved Level 5 - Governors Complaints Panel which consists of at least 3 members, 1 of whom must be independent of the management and running of the school (which includes governors).
+Level 5 - Governors Complaints Panel which consists of at least 3 members, 1 of whom must be independent of the management and running of the school (which includes governors).